wsshinskku/wsshinskku.github.io/index.md

 - **St-INTEL**: Stackelberg-Intent Enhanced Learning for Multi-vendor RANs
 - **CarPe-FL**: Client–Assistant–Relay Personalized Federated Learning

-Beyond research, I serve as **Lead Instructor at TEdI/HelloAlgo** and **Science Fair Director at IvyZen**, mentoring students on the Korean Olympiad in Informatics (KOI), the USA Computing Olympiad (USACO), and AP Computer Science A, and I mentor a variety of interdisciplinary AI projects spanning communication systems, environmental modeling, integrated AI environments, and AI-driven arts.
+Beyond research, I serve as **Lead Instructor at TEdI/HelloAlgo** and **Science Fair Director at IvyZen**, mentoring students on the Korean Olympiad in Informatics (KOI), the USA Computing Olympiad (USACO), and AP Computer Science A, and I mentor a variety of interdisciplinary AI projects spanning communication systems, environmental modeling, integrated Bioinformatics, and AI-driven arts.

 ---